KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/pegs.md

 **pegscreate amount N bindtxid1 [bindtxid2 ...]**

-The `pegscreate` method creates an on-chain Peg, associating the value of the underlying Smart Chain's coin with the value of a foreign asset.
+The `pegscreate` method creates an on-chain Peg, associating the value of the Smart Chain's pegged stablecoin with the value of a foreign asset.

-The creation of this peg requires a supporting tokenized cryptocurrency, such as `KMD`, or `BTC`.
-There can be more than one such supporting cryptocurrency.
+The creation of this peg requires a tokenized backing cryptocurrency.
+Any cryptocurrency that is based on the Bitcoin protocol can fulfill this role, including `BTC` and `KMD`.
+There can be more than one such supporting cryptocurrency on any stablecoin Smart Chain.

 The `amount` parameter is the number of coins to be added <!-- From what supply?
 From the global supply?
 From the premine?
 From miners?
 From the creator's personal account? --> to the Pegs module.
 The coins will be used for transaction fees <!-- What transaction fees?
 Does the creator of the Peg have to pay for transactions that users on the chain make? --> and markers <!-- What does "markers" mean here? --> for Pegs transactions <!-- Whose Pegs transactions? -->.